Wendy's: Food safety

 In 2015, Wendy's had two food safety incidents involving foreign objects in food at their restaurants in Gurgaon, India.

-In late August 2022, 97 persons reported getting sick after eating sandwiches containing romaine lettuce at Wendy's restaurants in the U.S. states of Indiana, Michigan, Ohio, Pennsylvania, New York and Kentucky.
-The Centers for Disease Control and Prevention never could officially identify the specific source of the E. coli outbreak, but Wendy's removed romaine lettuce from the affected restaurants.
-In October 2022, the Centers for Disease Control and Prevention declared the E. coli outbreak was over, stating that at least 109 people had been impacted.
+In late August 2022, 97 people reported getting sick after eating sandwiches containing romaine lettuce at Wendy's restaurants in the U.S. states of Indiana, Michigan, Ohio, Pennsylvania, New York and Kentucky.
+The Centers for Disease Control and Prevention (CDC) never could officially identify the specific source of the E. coli outbreak, but Wendy's removed romaine lettuce from the affected restaurants.
+In October 2022, the CDC declared the E. coli outbreak was over, stating that at least 109 people had been impacted.
 Of those cases, 52 people had been admitted to hospitals and 13 had developed hemolytic uremic syndrome.

 Advertising

 After successful early growth of the chain, sales flattened as the company struggled to achieve brand differentiation in the highly competitive fast-food market.
 This situation would turn around in the mid-1980s.
 Starting on January 9, 1984, elderly actress Clara Peller was featured in the successful "Where's the beef?"
 North American commercial campaign written by Cliff Freeman.
 Her famous line quickly entered the American pop culture (it was even used by Walter Mondale in a debate with Gary Hart in the Democratic primary election) and served to promote Wendy's hamburgers.
 Peller, age 83, was dropped from the campaign in 1985 because she performed in a commercial for Prego spaghetti sauce, saying "I found it, I really found it", a phrase alluding to the beef in the listener's mind.

 Peller was soon after replaced by Wendy's founder Dave Thomas himself.
 Soft-spoken and bashful, the "Dave" ads generally focused on Thomas praising his products and offering a commitment to quality service, although there would occasionally be "wackier" ads as well.
 Thomas ultimately appeared in more than 800 commercials, more than any other company founder in television history.

 After Dave Thomas' death in 2002, Wendy's struggled to find a new advertising campaign.
-After a round of conventional ads describing the food they serve, in 2004 they tried using a character they made called "Mr. Wendy" who claimed to be the unofficial spokesperson for the chain.
+After a round of conventional ads describing the food they serve, in 2004 they tried using a character they called "Mr. Wendy" who claimed to be the unofficial spokesperson for the chain.
 These proved to be extremely unsuccessful.
 After seven months, Wendy's returned to an animated campaign focusing on the difference between Wendy's square hamburgers and the round hamburgers of competitors.